-Sea moss aids in fertility by its high having high amounts of B vitamins, magnesium and potassium.
-It is high in folate acid which is an essential for preventing spina bifida, a neural tube defect wherein the spinal cord doesn’t develop properly.
+Sea moss aids infertility by its high having high amounts of B vitamins, magnesium, and potassium.
+It is high in folate acid which is essential for preventing spina bifida, a neural tube defect wherein the spinal cord doesn’t develop properly.

-Sewa moss is also rich in iodine which prevents the pregnant woman from having pregnancy-related thyroid problems.
-However, for safety, be cautious of consuming fresh seaweeds since it may have high levels of arsenic and mercury which outweighs the benefits.
+Sewa moss is also rich in iodine which prevents pregnant women from having pregnancy-related thyroid problems.
+However, for safety, be cautious of consuming fresh seaweeds since it may have high levels of arsenic and mercury which outweigh the benefits.

 Not everyone going to parties love to drink.
 Others cannot drink or choose not to drink.
 To make them comfortable without missing the fun, here are some mocktails you might want to try.

 Get grooving with creamy cocktails.
 Love the Russian White recipes here.

 Irish moss is a blessing due to its variety of uses.
 Many livelihoods are anchored with the collection, propagation, and processing of this important seaweed.